Like many, you may have have wondered Does Social Media Impact SEO?

 #2 is: Word of Mouth.

-Odden’s hypothesis recognizes how social media and SEO have synergy and will therefore help organizations recognize their ability to connect, engage, and increase revenue.
+Odden’s hypothesis recognizes how social media does impact SEO because they have a synergy and will therefore help organizations recognize their ability to connect, engage, and increase revenue.

-Other ways social media impacts SEO include Pankaj Mondal’s four theories that revolve around engaging locally in order to build a cult following.
+In what other ways does social media impact SEO?
+Pankaj Mondal’s four theories revolve around engaging locally in order to build a cult following.
 In his article, “Four Ways Social Media Boosts SEO” the author suggests linking content and networking as the main avenue to success (Mondal, 2018).

 Social media can help improve website rank through content promotion as it’s the primary way users engage with social media (i.e. photos, videos, stories, or live streaming).
 But do ensure to produce compelling content otherwise it’ll get lost in the shuffle.